ssiegel95/website/docs/modelserving/v1beta1/custom/custom_model/README.md

     ModelServer().start([model])
 ```

+Save the above code snippet to a file called `model.py`.

 ### Build Custom Serving Image with BuildPacks
 [Buildpacks](https://buildpacks.io/) allows you to transform your inference code into images that can be deployed on KServe without
 needing to define the `Dockerfile`.
 Buildpacks automatically determines the python application and then install the dependencies from the